Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     --file 'TasksTracker.TasksManager.Backend.Api/Dockerfile' .
     ```

-    Once this step is completed, you can verify the results by going to the Azure portal and checking that a new repository named `tasksmanager/tasksmanager-backend-api` has been created, and that there is a new Docker image with a `latest` tag.
+    Once this step is completed, you can verify the results by going to the [Azure portal](https://portal.azure.com){target=_blank} and checking that a new repository named `tasksmanager/tasksmanager-backend-api` has been created, and that there is a new Docker image with a `latest` tag.

 - The last step here is to create and deploy the Web API to ACA following the below command: